 Of course, the benefits of ketones are not restricted to combatting degenerative diseases.
 Cognitive, analytical, and memory activity is often lifted in healthy subjects who turn to endogenous or exogenous ketones.

 Consequently, more and more people have turned to ketones to nourish their brains during this natural, age-related cognitive decline.
-Couple this with the fact that cancer cells use glucose to grow and replicate, and you can see why switching from a glucose-heavy to careful ketogenic diet can make a world of difference as you age.
+Couple this with the fact that cancer cells use glucose to grow and replicate, and you can see why switching from a glucose-heavy to careful ketogenic, high fat diet can make a world of difference on your brain health as you age.